vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 During the automatic generation from the structure, you can control whether files in the same folder are included and how they are sorted through the `index` option in the page Frontmatter.

-`index` option supports boolean values ​​and numbers, when set to `false` it means you don't want the page to be indexed by the sidebar.
+`index` option supports boolean values ​​and numbers, when set to `false` it means you don’t want the page to be indexed by the sidebar.
 When set to a positive integer, item with smaller value will appear first.

 ::: tip

-`README.md` is an exception, as long as you don't disable it from the sidebar via `index: false` or make it as group link, it will allways be the first item after sorting.
+`README.md` is an exception, as long as you don’t disable it from the sidebar via `index: false` or make it as group link, it will allways be the first item after sorting.

 :::